PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 ## What about Styles?

-Same thing literally.
+The same thing literally.
 Because Styles were just plain SCSS, independent of the framework, there was literally nothing to do here.
-Just copy paste styles from the .scss file to the Svelte SFCs, and we're done.
+Just copy-pasted styles from the .scss file to the Svelte SFCs, and we're done.

 This whole process was so simple, that it took me just 2 days to completely migrate away.